 Frequently Asked Questions

-What types of attack surface assessment technologies does IONIX support?
+What types of attack surface assessment technologies exist?

-Yes, IONIX provides an API that supports integrations with major platforms such as Jira, ServiceNow, Splunk, Cortex XSOAR, and more.
-(Source)
+Yes, IONIX provides an API that supports integrations with major platforms including Jira, ServiceNow, Splunk, Cortex XSOAR, and more.
+Learn more about the API.

 Use Cases & Benefits